The following versions of Windows are supported:

 Note also that while other Windows operating systems are not officially supported (i.e. they are not included in the standard test plan implemented by Wood prior to each new release), the software may also be compatible with such systems.

-•Good performance processor.
+•Processor.
+Fast speed processor with high amounts of cache.
 The analysis engine of Flexcom is computationally intensive and performs best on CPUs with strong floating point maths performance.
 Generally speaking, the higher the processor speed, the faster the program will run.
+We recommend an Intel Core-i7 / AMD Ryzen 7 or above.
+This will ensure that Flexcom simulations run as quickly as possible.

-•Internet Explorer is recommended for viewing the context-sensitive help within Flexcom (accessed via F1 key), given that Internet Explorer can open CHM files directly.
+•Internet browser.
+Internet Explorer is recommended for viewing the context-sensitive help within Flexcom (accessed via F1 key), given that Internet Explorer can open CHM files directly.
 This functionality is generally not present in newer browsers, but some browser extensions, like "Chumium" for Chrome, can provide CHM viewing functionality.
 Regardless, all Flexcom documentation is fully available online, and this may be accessed by any modern browser, just without the convenience of the F1 key instantly opening a specific article.

-•Any Microsoft DirectX 9.0 compatible graphics card.
+•Graphics card.
+Any Microsoft DirectX 9.0 compatible graphics card.
 This is mandatory in order for the Model View to work correctly.

-•To use the Excel Add-in, either the 32-bit or 64-bit version of Microsoft Excel 2007 or later must be installed.
+•Excel.
+To use the Excel Add-in, either the 32-bit or 64-bit version of Microsoft Excel 2007 or later must be installed.

 Note also that Flexcom can be accessed directly from the cloud.
 With this model, the Flexcom software license, plus associated computational power and storage facilities, is delivered as a single coherent package via the internet.
 This is an alternative model which reduces dependency on local hardware.
 Refer to Flexcom-on-the-Cloud for further details on the potential benefits of adopting this approach.